Conditional Monte Carlo for Reaction Networks: Introduction

 \section{Introduction}

 Systems of interacting species appear often in nature.
 To better understand the dynamics of such systems, we can model them as reaction networks with deterministic or stochastic dynamics \cite{AKbook,gillespie2013perspective,karlebach2008modelling, wilkinson2006stochastic}.
-If the counts of the constituent species is high, then the dynamics are commonly modeled by a system of differential equations \cite{AKbook, FeinbergLec79, wilkinson2006stochastic}.
+If the counts of the constituent species are high, then the dynamics are commonly modeled by a system of differential equations \cite{AKbook, FeinbergLec79, wilkinson2006stochastic}.
 However, if the count of any species is small, then a stochastic model with a discrete state space is more appropriate \cite{AK2011b, AKbook, McAdams814, rao2002control, Thattai8614, wilkinson2006stochastic}.

 Since the amount of each species is necessarily nonnegative and discrete, the state space of the stochastic process is a subset of $\Z_{\ge 0}^d$, where $d$ is the number of species types.
-Let $\nu$ be the distribution of the initial state, and suppose we are interested in the distribution of the state of the process at some fixed time $t>0$.
+Let $\nu$ be the distribution of the initial state, which is often a point mass distribution, and suppose we are interested in the distribution of the state of the process at some fixed time $t>0$.
 That is, if $X(t)$ is the state of the process at time $t$, then we would like to know the value of

 In general, finding the exact values of $p_t^\nu(\cdot)$ is extremely difficult.
-More precisely, the authors are not aware of any general class of models for which $p_t^\nu$ can be solved for explicitly, with the exception of linear, or first-order, models \cite{jahnke2007solving} or models that admit a special Poisson structure \cite{ASY2019}.
+More precisely, the authors are not aware of any general class of models for which $p_t^\nu$ can be solved for explicitly, with the exception of linear, or first-order, models \cite{jahnke2007solving} or, more generally, models that satisfy a dynamical and restricted complex-balanced condition and admit a time-dependent product form Poisson distribution \cite{ASY2019}.
 However, there are many numerical methods that give an estimate.
 One type of approach is to approximately solve Kolmogorov's forward equation, which is called the chemical master equation (CME) in much of the biology and chemistry literature.
 The CME can be written as

 where $R$ is the number of reactions in the system, $\lambda_r: \mathbb{Z}^d_{\ge 0}\to \mathbb{R}_{\ge 0}$ is the intensity (or propensity) function for the $r$th reaction, $\zeta_r \in \Z^d$ gives the net change in the counts of the species due to an occurrence of the $r$th reaction, and the initial distribution $p_0^\nu(\cdot)$ is given by $\nu$.
-See \cref{sec:model} for the precise specification of the model, including terminology.
+See \cref{sec:mathematical_model} for the precise specification of the model, including terminology.

 For most models of interest, solving \eqref{eq:cme} entails solving a high-dimensional (often infinite-dimensional) system of linear ordinary differential equations.
 Solving such a system directly is almost always very difficult, so there has been a considerable amount of research devoted to the development of fast and accurate approximate algorithms.
 The general approach for many such algorithms is to first truncate the state space of the system to a smaller subset.
 This truncation makes solving the problem computationally feasible, at the cost of introducing a controllable error to the solution.
 After truncation, the new system of ODEs must be solved.